To main content To navigation

 On 5 January 2023, the Corporate Sustainability Reporting Directive (CSRD) of the European Union entered into force.
 This new Directive modernizes and strengthens the rules concerning the social and environmental information that large and listed (also small and medium sized enterprises) corporations have to report.
 Will these new rules together with the European Sustainability Reporting Standards (ESRS) ensure that investors and stakeholders have access to the information they need to assess the impact of corporations on people and the environment?

-On 23 February 2022, the European Commission adopted a proposal for a Corporate Sustainability Due Diligence Directive (CSDDD).
+On 25 July 2024 the Corporate Sustainability Due Diligence Directive (CSDDD) entered into force.
 The aim of this Directive is to foster sustainable and responsible corporate behaviour and to anchor human rights and environmental consideration in the operations of corporations and corporate governance.
 Will these rules ensure that corporations address adverse impacts of their actions, including in their value chains inside and outside Europe?

 These and other questions will be dealt with in the course 'Corporate Governance and Sustainability (ESG)', from both economic and legal perspectives.